C3Framework/examples/plugin-editor-text/README.md

 To build the addon, run the following command:

 ```
-npx alfred build
+npx c3fo build
 ```

 To start the dev server, run:

 ```
-npx alfred build -D
+npx c3fo build -D
 ```

 The build uses the `addon.ts` file for the configurations and the `runtime.ts` file as the entry point to generate everything else.
 The files defined with `@AceClass` contain all the Actions, Conditions and Expressions logic and configuration, you may want to check them.

 ## Examples Files